(macitentan)

 MACiTEPH

-A Study to Evaluate Efficacy and Safety of Macitentan 75 mg in Inoperable or Persistent/Recurrent CTEPH (MACiTEPH) was a phase 3, prospective, randomized, doubleblind, multicenter, placebo-controlled, parallel group, adaptive study assessing the effect of macitentan 75 mg vs placebo on exercise capacity.
+A Study to Evaluate Efficacy and Safety of Macitentan 75 mg in Inoperable or Persistent/Recurrent CTEPH (MACiTEPH) was a phase 3, prospective, randomized, DB, multicenter, placebo-controlled, parallel group, adaptive study assessing the effect of macitentan 75 mg vs placebo on exercise capacity.
 The study was stopped due to futility.
-The decision to stop the trial was made in accordance with a recommendation by the study’s independent data monitoring committee following a pre-planned interim analysis.
-No new safety signals were observed.3
+The decision to stop the trial was made in accordance with a recommendation by the study’s IDMC following a pre-planned interim analysis.
+Please note that the results and analysis present are incomplete.
+Outcomes and AEs were not assessed for all patients.3

 A literature search of MEDLINE®